WeblateOrg/weblate/docs/admin/addons.rst

 Writing addon
 +++++++++++++

-You can write your own addons too, use the subclass :class:`weblate.addons.base.BaseAddon` to define the addon metadata, and then implement a callback to do the processing.
+You can write your own addons too, create a subclass of :class:`weblate.addons.base.BaseAddon` to define the addon metadata, and then implement a callback to do the processing.